 10 tips on maintenance for the seasonal opening your swimming pool.

-It’s that time of year again to “spring” into action and open up your swimming pool ready for swimming weekend BBQ’s, parties.
-(Well almost…)
+It’s that time to open up your swimming pool ready for swimming weekend BBQ’s, parties.

 Remove the debris cover from your swimming pool.

-It is better if 2 people or more remove the winter debris cover.
+It is better if 2 people or more move the winter debris cover.

 Carefully remove the winter cover and place the stainless steel anchors in a bag.